reconnaissanceblindchess/reconchess/docs/source/bot_create.rst

 and uses the `Stockfish <https://stockfishchess.org/>`_ engine to make a move.
 When it gets information back from the game, it naively applies that information to its :class:`chess.Board`.

+**NOTE** You will need to download Stockfish and create an environment variable called `STOCKFISH_EXECUTABLE` that has the path to the Stockfish executable to use TroutBot.

 .. literalinclude:: ../../reconchess/bots/trout_bot.py